M61ss/Graphics/Notes.md

 \
 The second argument is the new option's value.
 \
-The majority of OpenGL's functions works all this way, i.e. putting the option to be modified in first position and new option's values in nexts, so I won't repeat subsequently.
+The majority of OpenGL's functions works all this way, i.e. putting the option to be modified in first position and new option's values in next, so I won't repeat subsequently.

 ### Setting up GLAD